mmankows/adv/README.md

 ## TODOs
 There's bunch of TODOs in different places in the code for things that could/should be improved.
+I consider them OOS or too time consuming for sake of such task.

 Additional points left:
 - Currently statics are served by webpack dev server -